HarshikaAgr/HarshikaAgr/README.md

-- 👋 Hi, I’m Harshika A.
+- 👋 Hi, I’m Harshika Agrawal.
-- 👀 I’m interested in ...
+- 👀 I’m interested in building full-stack projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning front-end.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me - linkedin
+- 📫 How to reach me linkedin:  https://www.linkedin.com/in/agrawal-harshika/
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:
+- ⚡ Fun fact: I love trying out new dishes from different cuisines.

 <!---
 HarshikaAgr/HarshikaAgr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.